JoomiK/JoomiK.github.io/_posts/2016-8-5-sentiment.md

 Red is negative and green is positive.

-The tweets were overwhelmingly classified as negative for both candidates.
+The tweets were mostly classified as negative for both candidates.
 Of course these classifiers are not great for tweets, because they were trained on short movie reviews.
 In particular I'm guessing that movie reviews don't use as many acronyms as tweets.
 And I can also imagine that they're generally less sarcastic than tweets.

 If I were to try to improve on the classifier I'd get some tweets labeled, and also include more classes so that in addition to "positive" and "negative" I'd have "neutral" and maybe also "sarcastic."
 I'd also explore whether emoticons were predictive of sentiment.